mars0i/imp/README.md

 papers](https://scholar.google.com/citations?user=CKPeC3IAAAAJ&hl=en).
 (There are many other important writers on imprecise probability (IP), but most of the work is focused on IP as an extension of Bayesian probability.
-Fine is the person who has written the most on objective imprecise probability, which is the sort of IP that most interests me.)
+Fine and his collaborators have done the most work on objective imprecise probability, which is what interest me.)

 A few good books:  A handbook-style introductory survey, *Introduction to Imprecise Probaibiliies* edited by Augustin et al.; the perhaps